 Teacher in Charge: Whaea L. Green

 To understand who we are and our role in society, we need to know about the societies that have laid the foundations for the world in which we live.
-Classical studies is the study of the history, art, architecture and society of the classical period (pre 600 A.D.)
-This course takes a fascinating and in-depth look at the ancient Classical world.
-It will provide an in depth understanding of the ancient Greek and Roman period through the study of culture, mythologies, ideas, concepts, vases, philosophies and Philosophers.
+Classical Studies is the study of the history, art, architecture, and society of the classical period (pre 600 A.D.)
+This course takes a fascinating look at the ancient Classical world.
+It will provide an in-depth understanding of the ancient Greek and Roman period through the study of culture, mythologies, ideas, concepts, vases, philosophies, and Philosophers.

 Topics studied included: